arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 6.08.17
+Woops.

+I was listening to this [mixtape](https://www.youtube.com/watch?v=E4s-hxY80pA&t=132s) today when I heard a familiar melody.
+Turns out Mac Demarco's "Chamber of Reflection" samples Shigeo Sekito's "The Word II."
+Cool stuff.
+On a sidenote, I've been trying to sample this [Vince Guaraldi song](https://www.youtube.com/watch?v=B5OKfC-JsS0), but I've been getting a bit stuck.
+Maybe you can do better.

 ### 4.28.17
 In order to procrastinate writing my essay, I'm finally updating this thing.